Northcode/nvm2/nvm2pp/nsm_def.md

 ### Jumping

+-- For all jumping, if t=1, a is a register

-JMP a 			- jump to address a
+JMP t a 		- jump to address a

-CALL a 			- call address a
+CALL t a 		- call address a

 RET				- return on callstack

-JMPR r			- jump to address of register r

-CALLR r			- call address of register r
+JEQ t a			- jump if equal

+JNE t a			- jump if not equal

+JLT t a			- jump if comparator is less than

+JLE t a			- jump if comparator is less than or equal

-JE a			- jump if comparator register is 1
+JGE t a			- jump if comparator is greater than

-JN a			- jump if comparator reg is 0
+JGT t a			- jump if comparator is greater than or equal

-JER	r			- like JE, uses register

-JNR r			- like JN uses register

 ### Math

+-- for all math, t = 0,1,2,3 for byte,short,int and long operations

-ADD a b		- add a to b
+ADD t a b		- add a to b

-SUB a b		- subtract a from b
+SUB t a b		- subtract a from b

-MUL a b		- multiply a to b
+MUL t a b		- multiply a to b

-DIV a b		- divide a by b
+DIV t a b		- divide a by b

-POW a b		- a to the power of b
+POW t a b		- a to the power of b

-SQRT a		- sqare root of a
+SQRT t a		- sqare root of a

+## Binary math

+OR t r r		- binary OR on two registers

+AND t r r		- binary AND on two registers

+XOR t r r		- binary XOR on two registers

+NOT t r			- binary NOT on a register

 ### Memory allocation